vacp2p/roadmap/content/qa/ift/2025q1-projects-qa-strategy.md

 * It contributes to maintaining a high standard for both internal and external contributions by helping keep projects well-tested and reliable.

-**Alignment with FURPS:**

-* **Functionality**:
-  * By documenting the existing QA strategy and evaluating test coverage for IFT projects, this effort ensures that all projects are thoroughly tested and aligned with functional requirements.
-* **Supportability**:
-  * A centralized knowledge base makes it easier for teams to maintain, adapt, and improve QA practices across projects, fostering collaboration and efficiency.
-* **Reliability**:
-  * Identifying gaps and providing recommendations improves the robustness and predictability of each project's testing processes, reducing the risk of undetected issues.

 ## Task List

 ### Keycard